 There are a few more groupings, but this is a manageable list that should illustrate how unique these different groups are.

-First, the tribes of the Northeast - these are the tribes that encountered the Pilgrims.
+These are the tribes that encountered the Pilgrims.
 Remember, Columbus never even touched the shores of what is today the U.S., so these people are completely different from those who were first encountered by the early explorers.

 The tribes of the Northeast lived in the territory from the Atlantic shores to the Mississippi Valley and from the Great Lakes to as far south as the Cumberland River in Tennessee.
-The people in this group include the Iroquois and the Algonquian.
+The people in this group include the Iroquois and Algonquian citizens.
 These tribes relied on each other for a very long time for trade but also spent a great deal of time as warring enemies.

 The Northeast tribes cleared forests to plant crops and used the lumber to build homes and make tools.
 The women of many of these tribes did all of the work with crops, while the men primarily hunted and fished.

 An interesting note on the Iroquois tribe's social structure is that it was matrilineal.
 This means when a couple married, the man joined the woman's family.
 After marriage, the man was no longer considered a part of his birth family.

 The Iroquois League is quite famous because it is believed that the coming together of the 13 colonies was based on this coming together of this group consisting of the Seneca, Cayuga, Onondaga, Oneida, and the Mohawk tribes.
 The League of the Iroquois was feared by all other tribes of the region.